bluesky/databroker/doc/source/DBEP/DBEP06.rst

 When storing this data, rather than leaving it up to the user, we may want to enforce saving certain amounts of information.

-In the case of data coming from an analysis pipeline derivced from data stored in metadatastore/filestore, saving the uid's of the parents involved may be enough.
+In the case of data coming from an analysis pipeline derived from data stored in metadatastore/filestore, saving the uid's of the parents involved may be enough.
 For data ingested from files, the file path may be sufficient.
 We may want to list all elements needed for some rudimentary provenance: